Request Your Absentee Ballot NOW! Once you receive it - send it back by October 15, 2020.

 Voting an Absentee Ballot

-- The voter should mark their ballot in the presence of two witnesses (or one witness if the witness is a Notary Public).
+- The voter should mark their ballot in the presence of one witness.
 If the voter is unable to mark the ballot, an assistant shall mark the ballot according to the voter’s instructions.

 - The following individuals are prohibited from serving as a witness on an absentee ballot: